Schools autumn term ventilation planning strategy

 Current guidance from Public Health England (PHE) states that Covid-19 is assumed to be primarily transmitted through respiratory droplets from coughing and sneezing, which come into contact with others directly or via contaminated surfaces.
 There is emerging evidence for the role of aerosols in Covid-19 transmission.
 Aerosols are small droplets and droplet nuclei which remain suspended in the air for longer than large droplets.

 The government’s Chief Scientific Advisor has acknowledged that airborne transmission is a route, particularly in poorly ventilated spaces.
 As a result, organisations including CIBSE, ASHRAE, REHVA and BESA are advising that workplaces boost ventilation so indoor air is sufficiently diluted to eliminate the potential for airborne viral transmission.
-The most important precautions schools should take to reduce spread are detailed in the DFE guidance full opening: schools and the schools Autumn planning framework.
+The most important precautions schools should take to reduce spread are detailed in the DFE: Schools Covid-19 operational guidance .

 Healthy building strategies that improve air quality and clean surfaces should be incorporated as part of a layered defence against COVID-19.
 For improving indoor air quality, we recommend prioritizing control strategies – ventilation, filtration, supplemental air cleaning – and verifying system performance regularly.